ovanov/fileconv/README.md

 **2. cross platform compatibility**

-Even though this tool ist intended and written to work on all operating systems, the [pywin32](https://github.com/mhammond/pywin32) library seems only to be stable on Mircrosoft Windows.
-UNIX based file systems, like MacOS and Linux tend to prompt errors during the libraries installation.
-As referred in this [issue thread](https://github.com/malwaredllc/byob/issues/19) the library is mostly developed on Windows and therefore causing instability when on other systems.
-The library is probably working on fixes and is potentially fixing this error in future versions, which will be included in this package.
+Even though this tool is intended and written to work on all operating systems, the [pywin32](https://github.com/mhammond/pywin32) library seems only to be reliable on Mircrosoft Windows.
+UNIX based file systems, like MacOS and Linux tend to prompt errors during the library's installation.
+As referred in this [issue thread](https://github.com/malwaredllc/byob/issues/19) the library is mostly developed on Windows and therefore causing instability when used on other systems.
+The library is probably working on fixes and is potentially fixing this error in future versions, which will be included in this package as well.

-We are also looking for stable and reliable alternatives, but right now pywin32 seems to be the best option.
+We are also looking for stable and reliable alternatives, but right now [pywin32](https://github.com/mhammond/pywin32) seems to be the best option.